buildingblocks/tridion-mirror/README.md

 ## Known issues

  In this Alpha version, enabling the Code Mirror button while not on the Source Tab will cause the code in the Template Building Block to be hidden from view.
-Don't panic, close the item without saving and re open.
+Don't panic, just press the button twice and it will sort itself out.